AathreyaG/reactai-starter/user-story.md

 ---

-### **Title: Search and Edit Catalog Items**###
+### **Title: Display Catalog Data**###

-User Role: As a Catalog Manager, I want to search and edit catalog items to keep the catalog data accurate and up-to-date.
+User Role: As a Catalog Manager, I want to view the uploaded catalog data in a table format so that I can easily understand and manage the data.

 Functional Description:

-The system should allow users to search for catalog items by various attributes and edit existing entries.
-The edits should be saved to the PostgreSQL database, ensuring data is current and correct.
+The system should display the uploaded catalog data in a tabular format using a React component.
+The table should support pagination, sorting, and basic filtering of the products.

 **GIVEN-WHEN-THEN Scenario**:

+GIVEN I have uploaded a CSV file
-GIVEN I am on the catalog management page
+WHEN I navigate to the catalog data page

-WHEN I search for a product and edit its details

-THEN the system should update the product information in the database
+THEN I should see the data displayed in a table with pagination and sorting options

 **Acceptance Criteria**:

-- Users must be able to search products by NSN, common name, and other relevant fields.
-- Users must be able to edit product details and save changes.
-- Changes must reflect in the database immediately.
+- The table should display all relevant columns from the CSV.
+- Sorting should be available for all columns.
-- Search results should be paginated for better performance.
+- Pagination should be implemented for large datasets.
+- Basic filtering by NSN or common name should be available.

-Story Points: 8 (High complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement search logic in API to query PostgreSQL.
-- Create CRUD endpoints for updating product details.
-- Ensure data integrity and version control during edits.
+- No additional backend changes are required for displaying data.

 Frontend Implications:

-- Build a search interface with filters using React.
+- Implement a CatalogTable component using React.
-- Implement edit functionality with form validation.
-- Display confirmation messages upon successful edits.
+- Ensure the table supports sorting and pagination.
+- Add filtering capabilities for specific columns.

 **Development Subtasks**:

-- Frontend: Build the search interface with filters.
+- Frontend: Develop the CatalogTable component.
-- Frontend: Implement editing form with validation.
+- Frontend: Implement sorting and pagination.
-- Backend: Develop search API querying PostgreSQL.
-- Backend: Create endpoints for updating product data.
+- Frontend: Add basic filtering functionality.

 **Testing Subtasks**:

-- Test search functionality with different queries.
+- Test data display accuracy.
-- Test editing product details and saving changes.
+- Test sorting functionality.
-- Validate data integrity after edits.
-- Test pagination for large result sets.
+- Test pagination with varying dataset sizes.
-- Perform security tests (unauthorized access, data leaks).
+- Test filtering options.

 ---

-### **Title: Download Catalog as CSV**###
+### **Title: Search Catalog**###

-User Role: As a Catalog Manager, I want to download the catalog as a CSV file for offline use and sharing with stakeholders.
+User Role: As a Catalog Manager, I want to search the catalog data by NSN or common name so that I can quickly find specific products.

 Functional Description:

-The system should allow users to download the entire catalog or selected items as a CSV file.
-This feature will facilitate offline access to catalog data and sharing with external parties.
+The system should allow users to search the catalog data by NSN or common name.
+The search results should be displayed in the same tabular format with pagination and sorting options.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the catalog data page

-WHEN I click on the "Download CSV" button
+WHEN I enter a search term in the search bar and press "Enter"

-THEN the system should generate and download the CSV file containing the selected catalog data
+THEN I should see the filtered results displayed in the table

 **Acceptance Criteria**:

-- Users must be able to download the entire catalog or filtered results.
-- The CSV file should include all relevant fields.
+- The search should be case-insensitive.
+- Results should update dynamically as the user types.
-- Download should be initiated quickly and reliably.
+- Pagination and sorting should be maintained for search results.
-- Logs of download actions must be stored in AWS CloudWatch.

-Story Points: 3 (Low complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement API endpoint to generate CSV files from PostgreSQL data.
+- Modify API to support search query parameters.
-- Ensure efficient data retrieval and CSV generation.
-- Log download activities for auditing.

 Frontend Implications:

-- Add "Download CSV" button to the UI.
-- Implement client-side logic to handle download requests.
-- Display notifications for download success/failure.
+- Implement search functionality in the CatalogTable component.
+- Ensure UI updates dynamically based on user input.

 **Development Subtasks**:

-- Frontend: Implement "Download CSV" button.
-- Frontend: Handle download initiation and notifications.
-- Backend: Develop CSV generation logic.
-- Backend: Implement API endpoint for downloading CSV files.
+- Backend: Update API to handle search queries.
+- Frontend: Implement search bar in the CatalogTable component.
+- Frontend: Ensure dynamic updating of results.

 **Testing Subtasks**:

-- Test CSV download functionality for the entire catalog.
+- Test search functionality with valid and invalid terms.
+- Test case insensitivity.
-- Test CSV download for filtered results.
+- Test pagination and sorting with search results.
-- Validate CSV file format and content integrity.
-- Perform load tests for large data downloads.
-- Verify logging of download actions.

 ---

-### **Title: Basic UI Design using USWDS Components**###
+### **Title: Edit Catalog Data**###

-User Role: As a Catalog Manager, I want a user-friendly interface to interact with the catalog application efficiently.
+User Role: As a Catalog Manager, I want to edit product details directly in the table so that I can update the catalog efficiently.

 Functional Description:

-The application should feature a minimalistic and functional user interface using USWDS components to ensure compliance with federal design standards and enhance user experience.
+The system should allow users to edit product details directly within the table.
+Changes should be saved to the database upon confirmation.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am using the catalog application
+GIVEN I am viewing the catalog data

-WHEN I navigate through different pages

-THEN the system should provide a consistent and intuitive user interface
+WHEN I click on a product detail cell and make changes
+THEN I should be able to save the changes, updating the database

 **Acceptance Criteria**:

-- UI must be built using USWDS components.
-- Ensure consistency in design across all pages.
-- UI should be responsive and accessible.
+- Users should be able to edit all editable fields.
+- Changes must be saved to the database upon confirmation.
-- Feedback and error messages should be clear and concise.
+- Feedback should be provided on successful or failed updates.

 Story Points: 5 (Moderate complexity)

 **Impact Analysis**:

+Backend Implications:

+- Create API endpoints for updating product details in the database.

 Frontend Implications:

-- Use USWDS components for UI consistency.
-- Ensure responsive design for various devices.
-- Implement state management for user interactions.
+- Implement inline editing functionality in the CatalogTable component.
+- Provide UI feedback for save operations.

 **Development Subtasks**:

+- Backend: Create/update API for editing product details.
+- Frontend: Implement inline editing in CatalogTable.
-- Implement USWDS component-based design.
+- Frontend: Implement confirmation and feedback mechanisms.
-- Ensure responsive layout across pages.
-- Integrate state management for UI components.

 **Testing Subtasks**:

-- Validate UI consistency across different pages.
+- Test editing functionality for all fields.
+- Test database updates after editing.
+- Test UI feedback for successful/failed operations.

+---

+### **Title: Download Catalog as CSV**###

+User Role: As a Catalog Manager, I want to download the current catalog data as a CSV file so that I can share or back up the data.

+Functional Description:

+The system should allow users to download the current catalog data as a CSV file.
+The download should include all data currently displayed in the table.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am viewing the catalog data
+WHEN I click the "Download CSV" button
+THEN the system should provide a CSV file containing the current catalog data

+**Acceptance Criteria**:

+- The CSV file should contain all displayed data columns.
+- The download should reflect any current filters or sorting.
+- File should be named with a timestamp for uniqueness.

+Story Points: 2 (Simple complexity)

+**Impact Analysis**:

+Backend Implications:

+- Implement API to generate and serve CSV files.

+Frontend Implications:

+- Add a "Download CSV" button to the UI.
+- Handle CSV file generation on the client-side.

+**Development Subtasks**:

+- Backend: Create API for CSV file generation.
+- Frontend: Implement download functionality.
+- Frontend: Ensure UI reflects download status.

+**Testing Subtasks**:

+- Test CSV download functionality.
+- Test file content accuracy.
-- Test responsiveness on various devices.
+- Test file naming conventions.
-- Check accessibility compliance.
-- Verify clarity of feedback and error messages.